Matra Murena: Powertrain

 Two engines were offered.
 The base model had a 1.6-litre Poissy engine, while the more powerful version came with a 2.2-litre Type 180.
 The 2.2-litre engine could also be ordered with a performance package called the "Préparation 142" option that raised the power output from 118 PS to 142 PS.
 This kit was initially a dealer-installed option, but the last 480 Murenas came with this uprated engine directly from the factory.
 This version was called the Murena S. The standard 2.2-litre engine used a single Solex down-draught carburetor, but S models had twin side-draught Solex carburetors.

-The Murena received a 5-speed manual transaxle derived from that of the Citroën CX.
+The Murena received a 5-speed manual transaxle derived from that of the Citroën CX (or depending on the model year the Lancia Beta).
 Different models of Murena used different final-drive ratios but all Murenas used the same transaxle.

+Technical details

 Driving impressions

-In the May 1981 issue of Car magazine automotive journalist LJK Setright, in an article titled "Murena the marvellous", described the Murena as being "endowed with a suspension so superb that it need never go slowly".
-He also wrote that, although not a sprinter, when it came to sustaining high speeds on winding roads "the Murena ranks high - better than the basic Porsche 924, every bit as good as the Lancia Monte Carlo, and losing only in sheer agility to the Fiat X1/9, while it shows up the Porsche 911 as ill-balanced and inept" and went on write that this "is one of the most sweetly responsive cars that ever offered a driver a choice of how to steer through a bend."
+In the May 1981 issue of Car magazine, in an article titled "Murena the marvellous", automotive journalist LJK Setright described the Murena as being "endowed with a suspension so superb that it need never go slowly".
+He also wrote that, although not a sprinter, when it came to sustaining high speeds on winding roads "the Murena ranks high — better than the basic Porsche 924, every bit as good as the Lancia Monte Carlo, and losing only in sheer agility to the Fiat X1/9, while it shows up the Porsche 911 as ill-balanced and inept" and went on write that this "is one of the most sweetly responsive cars that ever offered a driver a choice of how to steer through a bend."
 In the end he felt that the car would benefit from more power.